GitGuardian/APISecurityBestPractices/Good development practices.md

 # Good development practices

-Good development practices to help reduce the risks of leaking a secret.
+Good development practices to reduce the risks of leaking a secret.

 ## Table of contents